-Our responders claim that there is misinformation and citizen ignorance.
-There is great concern about the lack of knowledge and education of the population about climate change, environmental problems, and the need for a rapid and effective energy transition ["They are not educated regarding this.
+- Citizens' misinformation and unknowledge.
+There is great concern about the lack of knowledge and education of the population about climate change, environmental problems, and the need for a rapid and effective energy transition: "They are not educated regarding this.
 They are not aware of what needs to be done.
 They are not aware of how to make changes.
-We need to educate people make them aware of how and why" (Interview 11, public consultation project).
-Difficulties in obtaining information, in accessing quality information, in being educated on these issues and in acquiring a critical and deep awareness of environmental problems... are the main barriers that our informants consider regarding citizenship, and that results in a slowdown of change ["changes are happening for the better, but slowly" (Interview 52, Individual energy citizen)].
+We need to educate people make them aware of how and why" (Interview 11, public consultation project). - Slow pace of change.
+Difficulties in obtaining information, in accessing quality information, in being educated on these issues and in acquiring a critical and deep awareness of environmental problems... are the main barriers that our informants consider regarding citizenship, and that results in a slowdown of change: "changes are happening for the better, but slowly" (Interview 52, Individual energy citizen).